This document outlines services and support that Services Australia can offer customers who are blind or who have low vision.

 Identifying services for vision impaired/low vision customers

-This table describes information on services for vision impaired customers and how to identify them.
+This table describes information on services for vision impaired customers.

 Item |